How to Find an Administrative Assistant:

 - What kind of experience do you have answering phone calls and responding to emails?

 - Do you have any formal training with software like Microsoft Excel?

-- Which three skills make you a fit for this position?
-Support your answers with experiences.
+- Which three skills make you a perfect fit for this position?
+Use experience to support your answers.

 - Why are you leaving your current position?

 - What are your salary expectations?